 Many consumers believe that because maple syrup is genuinely a natural product, labeling it as organic maple syrup is somewhat redundant.
 In truth, there are important differences between natural and organic and it all boils down to a set of strict regulations regarding the sugaring process.

-The meaning of organic maple goes deeper than that, however.
-Being certified organic means that our maple was harvested with much more in mind than immediate, short-term gain.
-While pesticides and chemicals may make farming easier, organic maple production is infinitely healthier for the forest, healthier for the environment, and healthier for consumers.
-By choosing to farm organically and not use artificial pesticides, we are doing our part to protect our environment and nurture our forests so that we can continue to produce high quality maple products for generations to come.
+The meaning of organic maple syrup goes deeper than that, however.
+Being certified organic means that our maple syrup was harvested with much more in mind than immediate, short-term gain.
+While pesticides and chemicals may make farming easier, organic maple syrup production is healthier for the forest, healthier for the environment, and healthier for consumers.
+By choosing to farm organically and not use artificial pesticides, we are doing our part to protect our environment and nurture our forests so that we can continue to produce high quality maple syrup for generations to come.

 The guidelines for making and selling organic and natural maple syrup

 In order for maple producers to be able to label their product as organic, they are required to harvest their crop in a manner that is not harmful to the environment.
-One of the biggest stipulations of producing organic maple syrup is that it cannot be harvested with the use of any pesticides or chemicals, or close to property or farmland using pesticides or chemicals.
+One of the biggest requirement for producing organic maple syrup is that it cannot be harvested with the use of any pesticides or chemicals, or close to property or farmland using pesticides or chemicals.

-The strict guidelines that maple syrup producers must follow in order to sell their products as organic are as detailed as they are tough, but their purpose is deeply humanitarian, as it helps to protect both the short and long-term health of consumers and the planet from which we are able to nourish ourselves.
-The purpose of organic agriculture is to ensure long-term health of both wildlife and humans through strengthening the soil from which the crops are cultivated.
+The strict guidelines that organic maple syrup producers must follow are as detailed as they are tough, but their purpose is deeply humanitarian, as it helps to protect both the short and long-term health of consumers and the planet on which we live.
+The purpose of organic agriculture is to ensure the long-term health of both wildlife and humans through strengthening the soil from which the crops are cultivated.
 Rather than viewing soil, plants, animals, humans and the planet separately, the principles of organic farming are based upon treating all of these as one interconnected entity.

 The QAI Inspection Process

-QAI inspection starts with a walk through our sugarbush; the land that supports our Sugar Maple trees.
-In a painstakingly thorough process, the QAI inspectors review and evaluate our forest management practices beginning with tree thinning and harvesting.
+QAI inspection starts with a walk through our sugarbush; the land that supports our sugar maple trees.
+In a painstakingly thorough process, the QAI inspectors review and evaluate our forest management practices, beginning with tree thinning and harvesting.
 They ensure that we are not over-tapping our trees.
-The QAI Inspectors confirm that no chemical fertilizers or pesticides are being applied on or near our farm by any of our neighbors.
-This means that If the owner of an apple orchard in an abutting property is spraying their trees with pesticides or another land owner or municipality is applying weed control chemicals along a roadside, we would need protective buffer zones in those areas.
+The QAI Inspectors also confirm that no chemical fertilizers or pesticides are being applied on or near our farm by any of our neighbors.
+This means that if the owner of an apple orchard in an abutting property sprayed their trees with pesticides or another land owner or municipality applied weed control chemicals along a roadside, we would need protective buffer zones in those areas.
 These QAI certified buffer zones must be large enough to eliminate contamination from airborne particles or droplets as well as prevent any possible underground contamination of the water table via seepage.

-At the same time, QAI inspectors carefully trace the flow of maple sap from the spout to the sugar house, making sure that there is are no places where contamination could occur.
-QAI Certification confirms that paraformaldehyde is not used during the tree tapping.
-This practice has never happened on our farm and has been banned for years but to ensure purity, QAT still checks for it.
-The evaluation continues at the sugar house and that includes every detail of the syrup making process.
-From the sap evaporation/boiling process to every single piece of equipment uses, all must pass precise cleaning standards.
-Finally they ensure any defoaming agent that is used to keep the foam contained in the evaporator (at one drop to 50 gallons) is organic.
-This defoaming agent is also approved by a rabbi as all Coombs Family Farms maple syrup products are also certified kosher by Kof-K. At this point, the syrup is filtered and ready to sell and ship.
+At the same time, QAI inspectors carefully trace the flow of maple sap from the spout to the sugar house, making sure that there are no places where contamination could occur.
+QAI certification confirms that paraformaldehyde is not used during the tree tapping.
+This practice has never happened on our farm and has been banned for years, but to ensure purity QAI still checks.
+The evaluation continues at the sugar house and includes every detail of the syrup-making process.
+From the sap evaporation/boiling process to every single piece of equipment used, all must pass precise cleaning standards.
+Finally certification ensures any defoaming agent used to keep the foam contained in the evaporator (at one drop to 50 gallons) is organic.
+This defoaming agent is also approved by a rabbi, as all Coombs Family Farms maple syrup products are also certified kosher by Kof-K. At this point, the syrup is filtered and ready to sell and ship.

-All of our syrups and sugars are made without artificial flavors, preservatives, or thickeners, our organic maple syrup and maple sugar products are QAI certified and carry the USDA organic seal.
 Our organic certification by QAI removes any margin for error.
-When you order any Coombs Family Farms certified organic syrup product, you are ensured that you are buying the very best organic maple syrup possible.
+When you order Coombs Family Farms certified organic maple syrup product, you can be confident that you are buying the very best organic maple syrup possible.

 All maple syrup is not created equal